juanmanuel0963/golang_aws_terraform_jenkins/README.md

 The init() function initializes the connection to the Postgres database using the GORM connection driver.

-At the beginning of the main() function, the routes for invoking each of the microservice methods and the controller function responsible for each method are specified.
+At the beginning of the main() function, the routes for invoking each of the microservice functions and the controller function responsible for each function are specified.

 The microservice is initialized on the GIN web server on a specific port and requires a TLS security certificate, which is generated and self-signed by the application itself.